GabeScott/standard-works-vault/General Conference/1971 October - “I Was in Prison, and Ye Came unto Me”.md

 # “I Was in Prison, and Ye Came unto Me”

-*By By Bishop Victor L. Brown - Of the Presiding Bishopric*
+By Bishop Victor L. Brown - *Of the Presiding Bishopric*

 *Given in the October session of the 1971 General Conference*